Framework 50+ enterprise surveys

 MIT

-The problem isn't a shortage of tools.
-The problem is that organizations treat AI adoption as a content challenge when it's actually a workflow challenge.
-They push courses before diagnosing their work environment.
+The problem is not a shortage of tools.
+Organizations treat AI adoption as a content challenge when it is actually a workflow challenge.
+They push courses before diagnosing the work environment.
 The result is awareness without capability.

 “Access to training does not automatically translate into capability.
 Most organizations are not failing to offer AI training — they are failing to design it effectively.”